siwalikm/v3-siwalik-in-website/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 date: 2018-03-06T23:46:37.121Z
 description: >-
-  Fundamentals of a JWT token and how we can benefit from it for authenticating communications between two parties, all of this using vanilla NodeJS and javascript.
+  Fundamentals of a JWT token and how we can benefit from it for authenticating communications between two parties, all of this using node.js and vanilla javascript.
 category: Tutorial
 tags: